tbuckley/evals-pwa/src/routes/documentation/+page.md

 ## Other Features

+### Cache

+In Settings, you can enable the cache.
+When enabled, provider responses are cached to reduce latency and cost when re-running the same prompt.

 ### User Interface

 - The Configuration tab lets you write a configuration in the browser, which will be saved in-memory.
 You can save it to disk at any point.